Building and nourishing community through mutual aid, volunteering, fundraising, and more

 The Puddletown community engages in mutual aid in a number of ways throughout the year by responding to specific or ongoing needs in the school community and the larger community of which we are a part.
 Some examples of mutual aid and supporting one another are:

-- Our Family/Caregiver Association also maintains a Family Support Committee that organized help for Puddletown families going through challenging life events.
+- Puddletown’s Family/Caregiver Association amaintains a Family Support Committee that organizes help for Puddletown families going through challenging life events.

-- We regularly raise funds for scholarships for families who would otherwise be unable to take advantage of early education or Montessori for their child.
+- Puddletown regularly raises funds for scholarships for families who would otherwise be unable to take advantage of early education or Montessori for their child(ten).

 - Puddletown’s Family/Caregiver Association regularly organizes food and clothing drives regularly for local organizations.